• 📖 Cover

 Manhattan distance (also called the L1 norm or taxicab distance) was formalized by Hermann Minkowski in the early 20th century as part of a broader family of \(L_p\) norms.
 The name “taxicab” reflects the geometry of a grid city: a taxi can only travel along streets, not diagonally, so the distance between two intersections is the sum of the horizontal and vertical displacements, not the straight-line flight distance.
 Manhattan distance is less sensitive to large individual differences on one feature — it does not square the deviations — making it more robust to outliers in high-dimensional settings.

 Correlation distance (\(1 - \text{corr}(A,B)\)) is conceptually different: it measures whether two observations have the same shape or profile across features, regardless of their absolute magnitude.
-Two companies with identical PE ratios and growth rates will have a correlation distance of zero even if one is twice the size of the other.
-This is particularly valuable in financial analysis where you care about pattern similarity rather than absolute level.
+Two players whose per-game stats rise and fall in the same pattern across categories will have a correlation distance of zero even if one player puts up roughly twice the raw totals.
+This is particularly valuable when you care about pattern similarity rather than absolute level.

 Standardization is not itself a distance measure but a pre-processing step that makes distance measures meaningful.
 Without it, features measured in dollars (income = 40,000–140,000) will numerically dominate features measured in single digits (spending score = 1–100), simply because the scale is larger.
 The algorithm will effectively ignore the small-scale features, even if they are economically important.
 Standardizing every feature to mean zero and unit variance — the z-score transform — gives each feature an equal vote in the distance computation.